DominiquePaul/cream/README.md

 - [ ] Implement real-time chat functionality for each stream
 - [ ] Display the number of viewers for each stream to streamers
+- [ ] Users can request style and streamer can accept/decline OR streamer can set auto-accept
+- [ ] Streamers can set a theme, e.g. "90s TV shows" and set the prompt to change every 120 seconds.
+- [ ] Streamers can export all frames/timelapse of all frames after download
+- [ ] Better SEO

 ### Future Development Ideas

+- Develop an admin dashboard for seeing usage stats
+- Introduce audio streaming capabilities
 - Enable live streaming from raspberry pi devices
-- Introduce audio streaming capabilities
-- Store input and output images from streams for potential timelapse creation
-- Develop an admin dashboard for managing the platform

 ### Long-term Vision